TanStack/query/README.md

 At a glance:

 - Caching is automatic and aggressive by default.
+- The cache is keyed on unique `query + variables` combinations.
 - You can configure the `cacheTime` option that determines how long cache data is considered fresh before it is marked as stale
-- Stale cache data for active queries is optimistically updated automatically
-- Stale cache data that is no longer is use by any query is automatically garbage collected.
+- You can configure the `inactiveCacheTime` option that determines how long unused stale cache data is kept around before it is garbage collected
-- The cache is keyed on unique `query + variables` combinations.
+- Stale queries are optimistically and automatically updated when new instances of that query mount or variables change
+- If stale or unused cache data that has not been garbage collected is available, it will be used as a cold-start cache for queries while they are updated.
 - Data is not normalized or stored outside of the context of its usage.
 - Caching can be turned off either globally or individually for each query